bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-08.md

 # Post-Lab, AKA  What To Turn In

-Your Lab Report should include:

-- A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions as asked.
-- A table with your frequencies for the Lotto numbers picked.
+* pdf: the lab report, including a table with your frequencies for the Lotto numbers picked.
-- The names and roles of any collaborators in any parts of the exercise.
-- A record of how long you needed for this lab and what you learned.

-The assignment will be graded based on the description and tables given in the LabReport.
-Include your source code anyway:

-- A copy of the final version of your TechSupport and Lotto code, properly and thoroughly documented with javadoc.
+* zip: the final version of your Lotto code, properly and thoroughly documented with javadoc.

-Lab assignments are due the night before your next class at 22:00.
-They may, of course, be turned in earlier.
-You hand them in by preparing the report in **PDF**  and the source code as **ZIP** and submitting it to Moodle.

-As always, you can and should work on the exercise in small teams of 2-3, definitely not more than 4 people.
-Prepare the report together, and each of you hands in **the same report** and source code in moodle, stating the name of every member of the team somewhere in the beginning of the report.
+Lab assignments are due on thursday at 22:00.

 * * *